Pharma Serialization – The Most Comprehensive Description

 Aggregation – The Process That Is Always Forgotten

 When designing serialization for tertiary packages, forgetting aggregation will restrict the movement of your products within the supply chain.
-This restriction can even lead to loss of sales.
-We recommend you to read our article titled “The A – Z of Pharmaceutical Aggregation” that describes the issue of aggregation with all the details.
+This restriction can even lead to a loss of sales.
+We recommend you to read our article titled “The A – Z of Pharmaceutical Aggregation” which describes the issue of aggregation with all the details.